cliambrown/EasyNoise/README.md

 The app needs the "Phone" permission ("Allow Easy Noise to make and manage phone calls?")
 ONLY to be able to pause playback during phone calls.
-The usual method for handling this involves something called Audio Focus, but that would mean that this app would not be able to play music beneath other sounds (such as music or video).
+The usual method for handling this involves something called Audio Focus, but that would mean that this app would not be able to play noise beneath other sounds (such as music or video).
 If you know of another way to solve this without the Phone permission, please let me know!

 The full privacy policy is available <a href="https://github.com/cliambrown/EasyNoise/blob/master/PRIVACY.md">here</a>.